skrapkam/samchang/src/projects/your-work/index.md

 #Takeaways

-##It’s probably okay if our changes don’t improve, or only marginally improve, a client’s workflow
+##No perfect solution

 Even though our goal was to deliver value for our clients (e.g. speeding up their workflow), not achieving that goal for everyone isn’t necessarily a “bad” thing.
 At best, the changes improve their workflow and at worst, they don’t affect any change.
-Every client is different and has a different workflow which means that there isn’t a one-size-fits-all approach to making everyone’s experience better
+Every client is different and has a different workflow which means that there isn’t a one-size-fits-all approach to making everyone’s experience better.

 ##An invisible refresh